alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   - [PowerShell Core v 6.0 or above](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6). **NOTE:** On Windows make sure to run `Windows Powershell 6 Preview` and **not** `Powershell` to run Powershell Core once installed.
 - The [PowerShell Azure commandlet](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.3.0)
 - A bash shell (via the Linux or MacOS terminal or the Windows Subsystem for Linux)

-**NOTE:** You can only deploy to **one DSG at a time** from a given computer as both the `Az` CLI and the `Az` Powershell module can only work within one Azure subscription at a time.
-For convenience we recommend using one of the Safe Haven deployment VMs on Azure for all production deploys.
-This will also let you deploy compute VMs in parallel to as many DSGs as you have deployment VMs.
-See the [parallel deployment guide](../azure-vms/README-parallel-deploy-using-azure-vms.md) for details.

 ### Deploy a compute VM